FTE’s Festival of Discernment

 Encounter the power of community, connect with a diverse group of peers, and engage in meaningful discussions that foster personal growth and clarity

-This event is for FTE partners and young adults who are interested in exploring purpose, passion and call through discernment disciplines and practices.
-It is for those who want to network with a diverse and like-minded community grappling with similar issues in diverse contexts.
+This event is for ministry leaders and young adults in the United States or Canada interested in exploring purpose, passion and call through discernment disciplines and practices.
+It is for those who want to network with a diverse, like-minded community grappling with similar issues in diverse contexts.

 October 8-11 at the Georgia Tech Hotel and Conference Center in Atlanta, GA.